 The Drunken Poet

-This newish Orchard watering hole has built a reputation for affordable yet delicious food.
-Lunch sets – options include salted egg prawn pasta and Cajun chicken – start from $9.80 (daily from 12pm to 3pm) and you won’t go thirsty with a range of Irish whiskies, premium liqueurs and cold draft beers.
-On 17 March only, the bar is rolling out two unique cocktails created just for St Paddy’s Day.
-Green Ireland ($12) consists of rum, malibu, midori and pineapple juice, while Poetini ($14) is a refreshing concoction of vodka, midori, lemon and sprite.
-From 13 to 19 March, dig into St Paddy’s specials: Irish meatballs with Guinness gravy ($18) and beef and Guinness pie ($19).
+This Orchard watering hole has built a reputation for affordable yet delicious food.
+Lunch sets – options include crispy curry pork chop with rice and avocado chicken toast – are priced at $12.80 nett (daily from 12pm to 3pm) and you won’t go thirsty with a range of Irish whiskies, premium liqueurs and cold draft beers.
+For the month of March, the bar is rolling out three unique cocktails created just for St Paddy’s Day: Irish Prince, Irish Cowboy and Irish Kiss.
+Also, from 16 to 18 March, enjoy $13 nett Guinness pints (or $25 for two pints).

 See what else is out there for when you’re feeling thirsty in Singapore.